10 Types of Business Loans to Help Grow Your Business

 Equipment financing helps a business owner buy or replace equipment without having to pay for large items all at once upfront.
 The owner can pay in monthly installments for major equipment, which is used as collateral.

 Equipment financing is helpful because it keeps a business operational without a big cash dump burden.
 It's also a tax benefit because you can write off the full cost of the equipment in the first tax year.

 On the downside, the lender can repossess the equipment in case of default – but the owner’s other personal or business assets aren’t threatened.

 5. Merchant Cash Advance

-In a merchant cash advance, the owner borrows money against expected sales in the future, essentially offering credit card sales as a form of collateral.
+In a merchant cash advance, the owner borrows money against expected sales in the future, essentially offering credit card sales as collateral.
 The owner repays the debt through daily credit card transactions or via weekly transfers of cash from their bank account.

 6. Accounts Receivable Financing

 There are two kinds of financing (technically not “loans”) that use unpaid customer invoices as instruments to get quick cash.

 With invoice factoring, the business owner collects a certain number of long-standing, unpaid invoices and sells them to a factoring company for 80% to 90% of the total amount due.
 The factoring company then takes over collection activities on the outstanding invoices, if needed.